-Robotic procedures are performed through five pencil-sized incisions made between the ribs through the right chest wall.
+Robotic cardiac procedures are performed through five pencil-sized incisions made between the ribs through the right chest wall.
 These robotic procedures require general anesthesia and the use of a heart–lung machine to perform the work of those organs during the surgery.

 Learn more about our research and professional education opportunities.